urbanrotnik/scinote-api-v1-docs/source/includes/_projects.md

 }
 ```

-This endpoint retrieves a specific UserProject entity (users related to project data) from specific project.
+This endpoint retrieves a specific UserProject relation (users related to project data) from specific project.

 ### HTTP Request